 A submission to the RE’20 journal-first track must adhere to the following criteria:

-- The associated accepted journal paper was accepted to a journal from the list below no earlier than January 1, 2019:
+- The associated accepted journal paper was accepted or published in a journal from the list below no earlier than October 1, 2018:

 - Requirements Engineering Journal (REJ)